aws-amplify/docs/docs/cli/teams/sandbox.md

 $ git push -u origin dev
 ```

-After testing that everything works fine in the dev stage, you could now merge dev to the master git branch:
+After testing that everything works fine in the dev stage, you could now merge dev to the main git branch:

 ```
-$ git checkout master
+$ git checkout main
-$ amplify env checkout master
+$ amplify env checkout main
 $ git merge dev
 $ amplify push
-$ git push -u origin master
+$ git push -u origin main
 ```

-In this approach, you can consider the git branches (dev & master) as the source of truth and all the team members should work off the branches and keep their workspaces in sync.
+In this approach, you can consider the git branches (dev & main) as the source of truth and all the team members should work off the branches and keep their workspaces in sync.